ascend4/ascend4/HYBRID.md

 `SWITCH TO ...
 IF ...` syntax that keeps source state, guard, and target state together.

+### 7. Selector transition syntax is dynamic, not steady-state MIP semantics

+The current selector form is fundamentally transition-based:

+- `CASE 'state'` describes the equations/actions active while *in* that state
+- `SWITCH TO 'other' IF ...` describes the condition for *leaving* that state

+That is appropriate for hybrid DAE/event simulation, but it is not the same thing as CMSlv/MIP-style configuration semantics, where the discrete logic describes which state is currently admissible at steady state.

+So:

+- current selector/`SWITCH TO` syntax is meaningful for dynamic simulation
+- it can also be used in steady-state only when the selector value is already fixed and the `WHEN` just dispatches the active equations
+- it is **not** yet a direct front-end for solver-chosen LP/MIP mode selection

+If ASCEND later wants true steady-state optimisation over selector states, it will likely need a separate configuration/disjunction interpretation above the current dynamic transition semantics, even if selector declarations and state-local equation blocks are shared.

 ## Current Working Syntax

 ### Minimal event/reset syntax